grafana/mimir/pkg/scheduler/DESIGN.md

 many requests are served by only one of the two components.

-Ingesters and store-gateways tend to experience issues independently of each other, but when one component was in a degraded state, queries which only utilized the other component would still have to wait in the queue, leading to latency and ultimately timeouts and cancelletions for queries that could have been serviced by the non-degraded query component.
+Ingesters and store-gateways tend to experience issues independently of each other, but when one component was in a degraded state, _all_ queries would wait in the queue behind the slow queries, causing high latency and timeouts for queries which could have been serviced by the non-degraded query component.

 #### Phase 1: Query Component Selection by Round-Robin